-Painting metal is different than painting other surfaces.
-The material is challenging to work with.
+Painting metal is different than painting other surfaces, and the material is challenging to work with.
 Paint doesn’t stick as well to a metal surface as it does to wood or plaster.
 Also, metal is prone to oxidation and rust.
-When painting on metal, it’s essential to use a formulated paint for metal, especially if you want to control rust and weathering.
+When painting on metal, it’s essential to use a paint formulated for metal, especially if you want to control rust and weathering.

-Metal paints come in oil-based and water-based versions.
+Metal paints come in oil-based and water-based brush-on or spray-can versions.
 Oil-based paint is trickier to work with, but the results are longer lasting.
-Water-based acrylic paints come in spray paint versions and can be overall more forgiving.
+Water-based acrylic paints can be overall more forgiving but may be difficult to find in spray form for exterior use.
 Learn more about choosing paint types and several steps needed to prepare the metal for painting.

 Primer is a must for painting metal.
-If the metal surface has been painted before, you'll need to remove old paint, rust, debris, grease, dirt using a wire brush or wire-brush tool.
-If the metal is smooth and has nothing on it, you'll still need to scuff up the surface of the metal so the primer can stick to the surface.
-The pads will also help smooth away some metal imperfections.
+If the metal surface has been painted before, you'll need to remove old paint, rust, debris, grease, and dirt using sandpaper, a scuffing pad, or wire-brush tool.
+If the metal is smooth and has nothing on it, you'll still need to scuff up the surface of the metal by sanding so the primer can stick to the surface.
+The scuffing pads or sandpaper will also help smooth away some metal imperfections.

 Anytime you're working with metal, make sure to protect yourself.
 Use a dust mask or respirator, protective goggles, and gloves.
 Also, work in a well-ventilated area.
 When grinding away rust with a wire rotary tool, use earplugs for ear protection.

 What You'll Need